AstroTechies/astroneermodding/docs/guides/faq.rst

 How can I change the resource of a Gateway Engine?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Modify the "Engine-Specific Ingredient" ObjectProperty in the class default object of one of the assets in ``Astro\Content\Scenarios\Gates\Engines`` (GatewayEngine_Arid, GatewayEngine_Exotic, GatewayEngine_Terran, etc.).
-See the "How can I import a resource in UAssetGUI?" question for more information.
+See the "How can I import an item type in UAssetGUI?" question for more information.

 You may also want to change the material used for displaying the resource: you can change the Name Map entry ``/Game/Materials/GateTech/Glyphs/MI_Chamber_Glyph_Display_ExplosivePowder`` for another material in the ``/Game/Materials/GateTech/Glyphs/`` directory, but this only works for a limited range of resources.